Woman yelling ‘Let’s go Brandon’ wheeled off Las Vegas jet bridge, arrested over mask disturbance - NewsBreak

 According to police, as Alspaugh was being taken off the jet bridge in a wheelchair, she yelled obscenities and “Let’s go Brandon.”
 Police said this only added to the disturbance and they arrested her.

-Alspaugh was booked into the Clark County Detention Center.Southwest passenger faces FAA’s largest alcohol-related fine
+Alspaugh was booked into the Clark County Detention Center.Skeleton of new dinosaur species discovered in Missouri

 Federal law requires all passengers on public transportation, including air travel, within the United States, to wear a face mask except when actively eating or drinking.